UmutYildirim15/TodoApp/README.md

 - Inheritance-Interfaces-Enum structures are applied.
 - Docker for building and deploying.
 - Lombok used for creating getter/setter methods in models.
-- Servlet used to handle HTTP requests and generate responses in Java web applications.

 To build and run the application: